tianyu-huang/academic-website-kickstart/content/author/admin/_index.md

 +++

-I am a research scientist at Amazon Alexa working on natural language understanding applications.
+I am an applied scientist at Amazon Alexa working on natural language understanding applications.
 Prior to joining Amazon, I worked as a graduate research assistant and obtained my Ph.D. degree in the [Department of Mechanical Engineering](https://www.mccormick.northwestern.edu/mechanical/) at [Northwestern University](https://www.northwestern.edu/).
-I also finished two Master of Science degrees in [Statistics](https://statistics.northwestern.edu/) and Mechanical Engineering, respectively.
+I also finished two Master of Science degrees in [Statistics](https://statistics.northwestern.edu/) and Mechanical Engineering.

-Before starting graduate school, I earned a B.Sc degree in Materials Science and Engineering, a B.A. in Journalism and Communications, both from Shanghai Jiao Tong University in Shanghai, China.
+Before starting graduate school, I earned a B.Sc degree in Materials Science and Engineering and a B.A. in Journalism and Communications, both from Shanghai Jiao Tong University in Shanghai, China.